fuzzysearch404/SpotifyPlaylistScripts/README.md

 `-mts` or `--max-time_signature` - Max. value for time_signature. (int)
 `-v` or `--min-valence` - Min. value for valance. (float 0.0 - 1.0)
 `-mv` or `--max-valence` - Max. value for valance. (float 0.0 - 1.0)
 **For detailed parameter descriptions use `-h` or `--help` flag, or visit official Spotify API reference:
 https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features/**
+## Other playlist scripts:
+### Delete tracks from all playlists:
+`delete_tracks_from_all_playlists.py` - Deletes ALL occurences of specified songs from ALL your created playlists. (except they are not removed from saved (liked) songs).
+**Arguments:**
+`track_ids` - A list of track ID's, seperated by a whitespace, to delete.
+Atleast one track ID is mandatory.
+**Optional arguments:**
+`-i` or `--ignore-playlists` - A list of playlist ID's, seperated by a whitespace, to skip and not delete the tracks from.